Beatles '65

 Beatles '65 is an album by the English rock band the Beatles that was issued in the United States and Canada in December 1964.
 Released as the North American alternative to Beatles for Sale, it was the band's fifth studio album culled by Capitol Records in the US from the Beatles' EMI releases.
 The LP was also issued in West Germany on the Odeon label.

-In 2004, Beatles '65 was released on CD for the first time as part of the Capitol Albums, Volume 1 box set.
-In 2014, the album was reissued on CD, both individually and as part of the box set The US Albums, using the UK mixes as remastered in 2009.
+In 2004, Beatles '65 was released on CD for the first time as part of The Capitol Albums, Volume 1 box set.
+In 2014, the album was reissued on CD, both individually and as part of the box set The U.S. Albums, using the UK mixes as remastered in 2009.
+In 2024, the album was reissued on vinyl as part of The Beatles: 1964 U.S. Albums in Mono, using the original master tapes rather than the UK mixes.

 Music

 Beatles '65 includes eight of the fourteen songs from Beatles for Sale.
 It also includes "I'll Be Back", which was cut from the US version of the Hard Day's Night album, and both sides of the single "I Feel Fine" / "She's a Woman".
 The latter two songs were issued in "duophonic" stereo and included added reverb by Capitol Records' executive Dave Dexter, Jr. to cover up the use of the mono mixes sent from the UK.
 Other than "I'll Be Back", which was recorded on 1 June 1964, the Beatles recorded all of its songs between 11 August and 26 October 1964 at EMI Studios (now Abbey Road Studios) in London.

 Two of the three songs written by Carl Perkins and recorded by the Beatles appear on this album.
 The six Beatles for Sale tracks omitted from the album were issued by Capitol on Beatles VI in June 1965.